stewartknapman/shopify-starter/README.md

 - Shopify Settings Generator: [https://github.com/stewartknapman/shopify-settings-generator](https://github.com/stewartknapman/shopify-settings-generator)

 ### Shopify Theme Kit
-I recommend using Shopify's Theme Kit rather than the Theme Gem.
+I recommend using Shopify's Theme Kit.
 This is what Shopify's own developers use, and has the ability to use multiple environments (i.e. development, staging, production, etc.).

 ### Inside SCSS
 I built a light weight SASS framework for my own needs.
 I like it.
 Don't want it?
-Don't worry, you can just remove the lines that look like this `@import '../../node_modules/inside-scss/src/inside';` in the main scss files (`_src/scss/`) and replace them with what ever you want.
+Don't worry, you can just remove the lines that look like this `@import '../../node_modules/inside-scss/src/inside';` in the main scss files (`_src/scss/`) and replace them with the framework of your choice.

 ### Sass Importer
 I prefer to push my scss files to Shopify to be compiled.
-Yes, I know that Shopify's version of SASS is old and crappy, but that way I don't have to worry about [escaping any liquid](https://gist.github.com/stewartknapman/8346708).
-I also prefer to use `@import`.
+Yes, I know that Shopify's version of SASS is old, but that way I don't have to worry about [escaping any liquid](https://gist.github.com/stewartknapman/8346708).
+I also prefer to use `@import` to create small, manageable files.
 So I build a tool that just concats the scss files based on the import rules.

-Again, if you don't want to use my methods, I'm not your mother, go and rip it out and replace it with something that suits your own needs.
+Again, if you don't want to use this, I'm not your mother.
+Feel free to rip it out and replace it with something that suits your own needs.

 ### Shopify Settings Generator
 If you hadn't noticed I like building my own tools.
-This one allows me to keep theme settings in small, managable, bite-sized files, along with doing loops and other stuff that sucks.
+This one allows me to keep theme settings in small, manageable, bite-sized files, along with doing cool things like loops and other stuff that sucks to write by hand.

-I think if at this point you don't want to use this, you might want to look at using a different theme, there are too many things here you don't agree with.
-But hey, do what ever you want to do, man.

 ## Commands